billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

-# Sample Energy Efficiency Metrics and Measurement Methods
+# Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}

 This section lists some metrics that are adopted by other SDOs.